N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Introduction

-Figure~\ref{fig:1} illustrates the core intuition: when comparing multiple variants of the same base model (e.g., RL-aligned, base, and alignment-removed versions of Qwen3-4B), we observe that better-aligned variants exhibit more pronounced geometric separation between benign and jailbreak trajectories in latent space, and their jailbreak trajectories are also further away from the ideal refusal pattern.
-This suggests that internal trajectory separability can serve as a proxy for the underlying safety state of the model, potentially reproducing the discriminative power of large-scale Red Teaming at a fraction of the cost.
+Figure~\ref{fig:1} supports the core intuition: when comparing multiple variants of the same base model (e.g., RL-aligned, base, and safety-removed versions of Qwen3-4B), we observe that better-aligned variants exhibit more pronounced geometric separation between different trajectories in latent space.

-We formalize this idea in Section~\ref{sec:problem} by casting safety evaluation as a problem of comparing \emph{representation trajectories} under $(B,J,R,P)$ conditions.
-We then instantiate our method in Section~\ref{sec:method}: benign activations define a whitened manifold, the trajectory turning angle encodes instantaneous deviation from this manifold, and Jensen--Shannon divergence over angle distributions along the progress axis yields JSS metrics that are both geometrically interpretable and amenable to cross-model comparison.
 Experiments on over 40 models and 20 red-teaming strategies demonstrate that N-GLARE faithfully reproduces the safety rankings induced by traditional Red Teaming while using less than 1\% of the token and runtime cost, making it suitable for agile diagnostics after training new models or updating safety mechanisms.

 Our main contributions are summarized as follows: \begin{itemize} \item \textbf{A non-generative, latent-space safety evaluator.} We propose N-GLARE, a framework that entirely bypasses online text generation and external output evaluators.
 To our knowledge, this is the first work to leverage latent representation trajectories for \emph{model-level} LLM safety assessment.